related-sciences/public-data-source/README.md

-# Public Data Source Resources
+# Public Data Source Catalog

 The purpose of this repository is to act as the point-of-entry for all external data sources in a workflow.
 The source code within contains utilities for working with these sources as well as a catalog model for managing metadata and links related to versioned datasets.
 Common problems this attempts to solve are: